dylanaraps/neofetch/README.md

 #### How do I enable screenfetch mode?

-Launching the script with `--ascii distro` or setting `image="ascii"` will<br \>
+Launching the script with `--ascii distro` or setting `ascii="distro"` and `image="ascii"` <br \>
-launch the script in "screenfetch mode".
-The script will display yout distro's ascii<br \>
+inside the script will launch the script in "screenfetch mode".
+The script will display your<br \>
-next to the info, exactly like screenfetch.
+distro's ascii next to the info, exactly like screenfetch.

 ![arch](https://camo.githubusercontent.com/972490362219f4aa087a0a9491df24d506590542/687474703a2f2f692e696d6775722e636f6d2f746741504a76322e706e67)